bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.10.9 [Beta]
-    - Added an option to copy existing graph edges (to a new end point)
+    - Added an option to copy existing graph edges (to a new start or end point)
     - Paths in semi-autonomous mode are now sorted alphabetically
     - The "Edit s88" option will now be shown for all types of points in the graph UI, not just stations
     - The pause after arriving at a reversing station is now randomly chosen between minDelay and maxDelay (was 1 second)